Alcon’s online sidekick for contact lenses. Straight from your doctor to your door.

 The Why Behind the What

-• Cross-Device Testing → Validated across web, desktop, and mobile for higher usage.
+Cross-Device Testing → Validated across web, desktop, iOS, and Android for higher usage.

-• Dashboard Testing → Simplified data, improving provider decision-making.
+Dashboard Testing → Simplified data presentation, improving provider decision-making.

 Conversations that Connect

-• Cross-Functional Collaboration → Partnered with engineers, stakeholders, and product teams to launch initiatives like the Smart Cataract Planner.
+Cross-Functional Collaboration → Partnered with engineers, stakeholders, and product managers to launch initiatives like the Smart Cataract Planner and One Planner, ensuring features shipped on time and with polish across iOS, Android, and web.

-• Communication → Translated design requirements into clear specs and prototypes, aligning teams on IEC, ISO, and ANSI standards.
+Communication → Translated research and design requirements into clear specs, prototypes, and documentation, aligning teams on IEC, ISO, and ANSI standards to balance compliance with usability.

-• Team Alignment → Simplified complex data dashboards through close collaboration, improving shared understanding, provider decision-making, and patient satisfaction.
+Team Alignment → Simplified complex medical data and workflows into intuitive dashboards, improving provider decision-making speed and clarity while raising patient satisfaction.

 I Tamed Components